overte-org/overte/BUILD_WIN.md

 ## CMake gives you the same error message repeatedly after the build fails

 Remove `CMakeCache.txt` found in the `%OVERTE_DIR%\build` directory.

+## MSVC bugs
+MSVC is apparently a buggy mess, and almost every version has *something* broken in it.

+Available MSVC versions can be found here: https://learn.microsoft.com/en-us/visualstudio/install/workload-component-id-vs-community?view=vs-2022
+Just search for `Microsoft.VisualStudio.Component.VC.14.` using your internet browser search.

+### `EtcLib.lib(EtcImage.obj) : error LNK2019: unresolved external symbol __std_init_once_link_alternate_names_and_abort`
+This is a bug in MSVC 14.31.31103.
+Solution is to upgrade or downgrade from that specific version.

+The issue if fixed in MSVC 14.32.31326.
+Install a probably working version using:
+`.\VisualStudioSetup.exe modify --installPath "C:\Program Files\Microsoft Visual Studio\2022\Community" --add Microsoft.VisualStudio.Component.VC.14.33.17.3.x86.x64`
+Notice how the relevant component has been added to the "Single components" section on the right.
+Make sure to reload your environment (by restarting your terminal for example), otherwise the new compiler version won't be found.

+### `v8_compiler.lib(v8_pch.obj) : error LNK2019: unresolved external symbol "protected: static class v8::internal::Handle<class v8::internal::NameDictionary> ?`
+This is a bug in MSVC 14.44.35207.
+Solution is to upgrade or downgrade from that specific version.

+Currently (2025-06-28), this is the latest version, so we need to downgrade to an older version.
+A probably working version is MSVC 14.33.17.3, which can be installed using:
+`.\VisualStudioSetup.exe modify --installPath "C:\Program Files\Microsoft Visual Studio\2022\Community" --add Microsoft.VisualStudio.Component.VC.14.33.17.3.x86.x64`
+Notice how the relevant component has been added to the "Single components" section on the right.
+Make sure to reload your environment (by restarting your terminal for example), otherwise the new compiler version won't be found.

+### `draco.lib(point_cloud.obj) : error LNK2019: unresolved external symbol "__std_find_trivial_4"`
+This is a bug in MSVC 14.32.31326.
+Solution is to upgrade or downgrade from that specific version.

+Install a probably working version using:
+`.\VisualStudioSetup.exe modify --installPath "C:\Program Files\Microsoft Visual Studio\2022\Community" --add Microsoft.VisualStudio.Component.VC.14.33.17.3.x86.x64`
+Notice how the relevant component has been added to the "Single components" section on the right.
+Make sure to reload your environment (by restarting your terminal for example), otherwise the new compiler version won't be found.

+### Removing specific MSVC versions

+To remove a version, replace `--add` with `--remove`.
+E.g. `.\VisualStudioSetup.exe modify --installPath "C:\Program Files\Microsoft Visual Studio\2022\Community" --remove Microsoft.VisualStudio.Component.VC.14.31.17.1.x86.x64`
+Don't uninstall or manually delete the latest version!
+This will make your build tools unable to find Visual Studio.
+Instead, just install whatever compiler version you need.
+The last installed version will be given priority.
+If you don't know the version number Visual Studio uses to select MSVC versions, just open the `VisualStudioSetup.exe` directly, press "modify", and deselect it from the "Single components" section on the right.
+The tooltips help determining what is what.

+### `"atlbase.h": No such file or directory`

+*Sometimes* the build process requires ATL support.
+To fix this, install "C++ vXX.XX (...)
+ATL (...)" replacing XX.XX with the first two numbers that you used to install an specific MSVC version above using the `VisualStudioSetup.exe`.
+E.g. "C++ v14.32 (...)
+ATL (...)".

+### `warning : cannot resolve item 'api-ms-win-(...)-l1-1-0.dll'`

+You may be able to ignore this warning.
+My assumption is that the MSVC version used is incompatible with the currently installed Windows SDK, and Overte will just use the newer SDK during runtime.